skinofstars/skinofstars.github.com/_posts/2013-10-11-irc-viewer-couchdb-knockoutjs.markdown

 The first issue I had was pushing data in from a remote client, which is understandably a security issue.
 So what I did was run the chatbot on a small machine behind a firewall which doesn't allow direct inbound traffic.
 This has its own CouchDB instance running that then uses push replication to the public instance of CouchDB.

 The next problem I had was accessing that public CouchDB instance from the JS Oxford website, which is hosted on Github (in the usual Jekyll styleeee).
 CouchDB does offer a jQuery plugin, but it doesn't work with CORS, even if you're just doing GET requests.
-What I had to do to resolve this was to write my own [https://github.com/skinofstars/jsoxbot-irc-viewer/blob/master/jquery.remoteCouch.js](remote CouchDB jQuery plugin) ... which I really should get in to its own repo, but...
+What I had to do to resolve this was to write my own [remote CouchDB jQuery plugin](https://github.com/skinofstars/jsoxbot-irc-viewer/blob/master/jquery.remoteCouch.js) ... which I really should get in to its own repo, but...
 I dunno, one day.
 Anyway, this allows for cross-origin GET requests.

 So now we get to the point; displaying this on a webpage.
 "About bloody time" I hear you cry!

-Actually this is the easy bit, since we use [http://knockoutjs.com/](Knockout.js) to do the listings.
+Actually this is the easy bit, since we use [Knockout.js](http://knockoutjs.com/) to do the listings.
 If you haven't tried Knockout.js yet, I strongly encourage you to.
 I've used this on some pretty big client projects and it's been a real delight to use.
 It's like pubsub on steroids.
 Here is a simple example - you set up an HTML snippet like this:

 ```html
 <ul data-bind="foreach: messages">